 Rosé in the heart of Denver

 Ultreia is the beautiful protected patio on Denver Union Station's plaza.
-Here you'll bask in the delight of six variations of sparkling and still rosé along with shared plates from James Beard award-winning chef Jennifer Jasinski and her business partner Beth Gruitch.
+Here you'll bask in the delight of three variations of sparkling and still rosé along with shared plates from James Beard award-winning chef Jennifer Jasinski and her business partner Beth Gruitch.
 Enjoy a refreshing glass at lunch, brunch, dinner, happy hour and more.
 Come for the rosé, stay for the food.

 Rioja is another acclaimed establishment from Jennifer Jasinski in Denver's historic Larimer Square.
 The Mediterranean-influenced eatery opened in 2004 and features bottles from around the globe.
 They offer five rosés on the menu, but it's their perfectly situated patio out front that makes this a must-visit spot.